lostmidas/spotify-playlist-app-1/README.md

 # Spotify Playlist App
-# App provides a better algorithm for providing multiple unique playlists
+# App generates a Spotify playlist by entering a song